freeCodeCamp/freeCodeCamp/guide/english/user-experience-research/qualitative-testing/index.md

 ## Qualitative Testing

-Qualitative testing—which can take the form of interviews or other directly-observed usability tests (can be in-person or via video-conferencing tools like Skype or Google Hangouts)—tend to be exploratory and with the goal of gaining a more in-depth understanding of the user's experience.
+Qualitative testing—which can take the form of interviews or other directly-observed usability tests that can be in-person or via video-conferencing tools like Skype or Google Hangouts—tend to be exploratory and with the goal of gaining a more in-depth understanding of the user's experience.
 Qualitative testing aims to gather information on a user or group's everyday life experiences and motivations to see how these details might affect their use of the product or tool.

 ### Results